sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 The SONiC image has all the container images burned/embedded inside, with each container managing a feature, like swss, syncd, snmp, ....
 The systemd manages the features.
 The systemctl service commands calls service specific scripts for start/stop/wait.
 These scripts ensure all complex dependency rules are met and use `docker start/stop/wait` to manage the containers.
 This current mode is referred as '**Local mode**' in this doc.

+# Vision
+The vision here is to open up container management to external management infrastructure.
+There are few options here, like Kubernetes, DockerSwarm, OpenShift, ...
+As a first step/phase, this doc takes up with Kubernetes support.
+The reason for the pick is that
+  * Widely adopted by many
+  * World wide community support

+The goal it to keep the design open for future integration with other technologies too.
+With a minimal build time change, one should be able to build SONiC image that supports the selected tool.

-With this proposal, the management of container images is extended to kubernetes-support, where an image could be downloaded from external repositaries and kubernetes does the deployment.
+This proposal deals in depth with kubernetes-support.
+With this proposal, an image could be downloaded from external repositaries and kubernetes does the deployment.
 The external Kubernetes masters could be used to deploy container image updates at a massive scale, through manifests.
 This new mode is referred as "**kubernetes mode**".
 For short word "kube" is used interchangeably to refer kubernetes.

 # A Brief on Kubernetes